 How Does Mohs Reconstruction Work?

-Mohs reconstruction is a collaborative effort between a patient and a plastic surgeon to address the wound or hole left after the Mohs procedure.
+Mohs skin cancer reconstruction is a collaborative effort between a patient and a plastic surgeon to address the wound or hole left after the Mohs procedure.
 Patients often choose to undergo Mohs reconstruction immediately following skin cancer removal, or they may consult a facial plastic surgeon for complex Mohs defects.
 Typically, Mohs repair with facial plastic surgery takes place 1-2 days after the initial Mohs procedure.

 The choice of techniques depends on the size and location of the defect and the visibility of scars.
 Surgeons may use skin grafts, utilizing tissue from another part of the body to replace the lost structure.
 Alternatively, they may recommend a skin flap technique, which involves using nearby tissue to cover the defect.
 In cases where the Mohs reconstruction in Scottsdale involves deeper structures, a cartilage graft may be necessary for full structural restoration.